Skip to content

 Why is it called James Bond Island?

 The needle-like limestone karst appeared as a villain's lair in the 1974 film The Man with the Golden Gun, and the nickname stuck.
-Its Thai name, Ko Tapu, simply means 'nail island', a reference to its slender, spike-like shape.
+Its Thai name, Koh Tapu, simply means 'nail island', a reference to its slender, spike-like shape.

 What else is there to see on the tour?

-Beyond Ko Tapu, boats pass through Phang Nga Bay's network of limestone karst formations, mangrove channels, and emerald-green waters.
+Beyond Koh Tapu, boats pass through Phang Nga Bay's network of limestone karst formations, mangrove channels, and emerald-green waters.
 Wildlife including kingfishers and hornbills can be spotted in the mangroves, and the bay's rock faces make for striking photography throughout the day.

-Hotels Near Koh Tapu (James Bond Island)
+Stay Near Koh Tapu (James Bond Island)

 Explore More by Category